snigdhasikdar90-arch/Sales-Data-Analysis-/README.md

 ## 📂 Deliverables
 - **Interactive Excel Dashboard** (with slicers for year and category filters)
 - Analysis by **category, state, customer, and time**
 - Business recommendations to improve profitability

+  # Contact :
+  Linkedin: www.linkedin.com/in/snigdha-sikdar-85b391377